minmck/ContactsWebApp/README.md

 - Entity framework core.
 - Microsoft SQL server.
 - User authentication with JWT token.
-- Axios for HTTP requests.
+- Axios library for HTTP requests.

 ## Launch
 To run the front-end part, open the solution with visual studio code, then run commands on a terminal: